 Gene convinces Tina and Louise to help him save a misunderstood plankton blob from being destroyed by a yacht club.

-When Zeke gets into trouble, the Belcher kids and Jimmy Jr. try to prevent him from being sent to a disciplinary school; Tina tries to thwart their mission, so she can have Jimmy Jr. to herself; Randy rents out Bob's Burgers to shoot a film.
+When Zeke gets in trouble, the Belcher kids and Jimmy Jr. pitch in to help prevent him from being sent to a disciplinary school.
+However, Tina tries to thwart their mission, so she can have Jimmy Jr. and his butt all to herself.
+Meanwhile, Randy rents out Bob's Burgers to shoot his independent short feature film.